Carlos do Carmo: Career

-Do Carmo performs at Eurovision Song Contest 1976.
+Do Carmo performs at the Eurovision Song Contest 1976.

 Do Carmo's career thrived in the 1970s, when he released several of his most well-known songs and collaborated with a number of opponents to the Estado Novo regime, such as Fernando Tordo, Paulo de Carvalho and the poet Ary dos Santos.
 Following the Carnation Revolution, fado saw its place as the Portuguese national music threatened by the emergence of canção de intervenção, a term encompassing Portuguese protest songs.
 Fado also started to lose exposure on the radio and on television; according to musicologist Rui Vieira Nery, do Carmo was an exception to this trend, because of his connection to "sectors of the democratic opposition".

 In 1976, in the first Festival da Canção after the revolution, the organizers of the contest tried to emulate A Song for Europe's method of national selection for the Eurovision Song Contest.
 The procedure employed by their British counterparts consisted of choosing a single artist who would perform all the songs in the contest.
 Do Carmo was chosen as the only singer of that year's Festival da Canção and the winner of the contest was the song "Uma flor de verde pinho".
-Later that year, he represented his country at the Eurovision Song Contest with the same song, finishing in 12th place.
+Later that year, he represented his country at the Eurovision Song Contest 1976 with the same song, finishing in 12th place.

 In 1977, do Carmo released Um Homem na Cidade, a concept album featuring an array of poems about Lisbon by Ary dos Santos.
 The album became one of the greatest successes of do Carmo's long career, and was described by Nery as being "one of the most significant albums in the whole fado discography".
 Um Homem na Cidade evinced a new, innovative style of fado.
 Its lyrics, while not necessarily supportive of the revolution, referenced current affairs of the time.

 While fado remained at the core of his music, do Carmo was influenced, among other styles and musicians, by Frank Sinatra; French pop, including the work of Jacques Brel; and Brazilian bossa nova, including the work of Elis Regina.
 (He performed with Regina on a trip to Brazil in 1973.)
 His uniqueness, apart from the special timbre of his voice, is in his ability to bring composers from other styles such as jazz, as well as adding the orchestra to fado music.
 This is seen in his albums such as Um Homem na Cidade.